-Last Christmas, I told my readers that a company called FBA Stores* was being sued by both Amazon and The State of Washington for, among other alleged crimes, charging people up to $35,000 for bogus coaching on how to sell products on Amazon.
+I recently told my readers that a company called FBA Stores* was being sued by both Amazon and The State of Washington for, among other alleged crimes, charging people up to $35,000 for bogus coaching on how to sell products on Amazon.
 Here's a copy of the Washington State civil suit, and the whopper from Amazon too.

 I had at least 3 readers contact me and say "Yeah, I paid them $30,000+ and got nothing, too."
 (More recent horror stories from aspiring Amazon sellers here.)

-Here's a summary of what's going on:
+Here's a summary of what happened: